-Some Customer remarks aboat the Black Swan
+Some Customer and Listener remarks about the Black Swan

 “I was lucky enough to get to trial the Black Swan as did a couple others at work.
 The sound on the Black Swan immediately blew me away.
 It was natural sounding while not fatiguing at all.
 I was so blown away as my whole album collection had become new to me all over again!
 I kept putting on different albums and was just amazed at the sound coming out.
 Hours went by while I did this and pointing it out to my wife who also thought the sound was much clearer than it previously was.
 I was immediately sold and ready to swap out my existing phono pre-amp gladly.